MariHacks/booklet/section_1_the_first_steps/collaborating_and_sharing_code_with_github.md

 This is done by then clicking on the “Settings” tab in the bar just above the repository name.
 Then clicking on “Collaborators” in the menu on the left hand side and finally inviting your friends by writing their GitHub name in the search bar and clicking invite.

-Now you need to install [Github for desktop](https://desktop.github.com/)
+Now you need to install [GitHub for desktop](https://desktop.github.com/)

 You can enter your credentials and login.